 There were a dozen or so varieties of ripe apples you could pick.
 We picked a peck of apples, which ended up being 2-3 apples of each variety (minus a couple of the more common ones we could easily find at the grocery store).
 I discovered my newest and truest favorite apple variety, winesap, and I wanted to distill that apple flavor and have it last forever.
 So, that’s how this recipe for apple butter came to be!

 Once the apples are soft and you have a chunky sauce, they’re blended up then returned to the stove for hours of simmering.
 Apples simmering over a low heat will break down, and over the course of some hours will caramelize into the most delicious and deep apple flavors.

 Or I give you another option of switching the blended apple sauce to the oven for the final hours of simmering.
-At 250 ºF, the temperature is above boiling, and the water will cook off, allowing the mixture to thicken and the sugars to caramelize into the more complex flavors of apple butter.
+At 325 ºF, the temperature is above boiling, and the water will cook off, allowing the mixture to thicken and the sugars to caramelize into the more complex flavors of apple butter.
 You’ll still want to stir occasionally, but there’s less risk of it sticking to the bottom of the pot or burning in the radiant heat of the oven.

 If you’re an apple fan I highly recommend you try your hand at making some apple butter!
 It’s so so good.
 I love this no-sugar added version, It’s just too perfect.
 Let me know if you give this recipe a try!
 Leave a comment and/or rate the recipe below, tag me on Instagram (#thecuriouschickpea), or share with me on Facebook!
 Happy eating!

 - 2 lbs (~6) apples, cored and diced*